From Match to Mind: Rethinking Mental Health UX

 Solved problem: No scheduling flexibility for clients → self-booking with clear next steps after confirmation.

-• A vintage-inspired typeface
+• Vintage-inspired typeface

 • Carefully edited photography